mksinicus/unicode.nu/README.md

   same time), C-style and Rust-style Unicode escape, and the usual representation (p.ex. `U+13000`), and string of hexadecimals separated by whitespace.
-- `bytes from-string`: Parse string into Nushell's binary primitive.
+- `bytes from-string`: Parse string of bytes into Nushell's binary primitive.

+## Performance

+The following are tested On my computer (Kubuntu 22.04, CPU: R9 6950HS).

+- `into unicode`: Conversion of 1000 characters (with 2886 UTF-8 bytes) from a
+  Chinese text to Unicode took approximately 4 seconds.
+- `from unicode`: Conversion from the output of the above 1000 characters' text took 1.227 seconds.

 ## Notes